SCODEMeetup/cbus-biking-LOC-api/README.md

 Status Codes:

-204 No Content, 400 Bad Request, 422 Unprocessible Entity
+<pre>204 No Content, 400 Bad Request, 422 Unprocessible Entity</pre>

 A 422 will include one or more validation error messages in the response body.
 Currently only applies to desctiption:
 <pre>